nik-hz/codemath/readme.md

 # Quickstart (For Grading)

-To train our model run
+After downloading data from Kaggle (below), train the model with

 ```
 python3 notebooks/mistral_codemath_4bit.py